-- Comprehensive experience in finance, accounting and C-level audits, including strategic planning, team training, quality control and client relations.
+- Conduct C-level audits, as well as strategic planning, long/short-term planning, quality control and client relations.

 This gives you total control over how you're perceived by employers.
 Without this section, you're basically a victim of your work experience and education, and what if your most recent experience isn't related to your current career goals?

 Steer clear of fluff phrases such as "self-motivated, hands-on professional with an excellent track record of..."
 Let's face it: The first two items in this sentence could be said about almost anyone.
 As for your track record, let the employer decide if it's excellent by reading about your abilities (on top) and your duties and accomplishments (under the "Employment: section).

 This can be the most difficult task on any resume, and it has to be written just right.
 If it's subjective or contains ideas that can't be verified through education or experience, then don't include it, or you'll lose your credibility.
 Consider getting advice from a certified professional resume writer who typically won't charge for a review.